Portland Lactation Support

 A huge draw for parents is the elimination of prepping a newborn and a newly postpartum mama for another trip out of the house, especially with how many appointments follow the birth of a baby already.
 Parents in the comfort of their own home have access to their kitchen and bathroom during appointments and don’t need to do anything out of their normal routine.

-I think I will forever continue to be amazed at the body of a woman.
+I think I will forever continue to be amazed at the body of women and birthing persons.
 It births life and sustains life inside and outside of it for years.
-It is resilient, reliable and tough.
+It is resilient, reliable, and tough.
 I have always valued the human body but being enthralled into the birthing community for the last few years has given me even more admiration in its processes and unrelenting beauty.
-Not only that but the mind of a women who becomes a mother changes instantly and grows beyond measure.
+Not only that but the mind of a birthing person who becomes a parent changes instantly and grows beyond measure.
 It is truly fascinating and magnificent to watch the transitions.

 I support new families by: I support new families by offering unbiased, evidence based support.
 I am